 Click on an offering mode for more details.

 This unit consists of four seminar modules, which are linked by a common historical theme, rather than by region or time period.
 It is taught by one or more academic staff from the discipline of History with expertise in European, Australian, Asian, American or African history, and requires students to analyse relevant primary and secondary texts and to research and write an original essay related to the themes of the unit.

 Availability Location Mode Semester 2 UWA (Perth) Face to face Semester 2 Online Online timetabled

 - Details for undergraduate courses

 - Honours option in History [Bachelor of Arts (Honours)]

-- Indicative assessments in this unit are as follows: (1) seminar participation; (2) a seminar presentation; and (3) a research essay.
+Indicative assessments in this unit are as follows: (1) seminar participation; (2) short module essay; and (3) research essay.
 Further information is available in the unit outline.